-Working with Brands in 2018 – Everything You Need to Know + Free Pitch Guide
+Working with Brands on Sponsored Posts – Everything You Need to Know + Free Pitch Guide

 I don’t know about you, but I started this whole blogging thing so that I could live life on my own terms, spend more time with my babies, make a lot of money, and enjoy the sweeter things in life.

 A lot of different things contributed to my success and made this all possible.
 Over the past few years, I have worked crazy hard to build a blogging business that allows me to work from home, pay my bills, and enjoy life with my two small babies.
 Blogging is such a fun and flexible career, and that’s why I love it!

 A fair amount of my blogging income can be attributed to working with brands on sponsored posts.
 Last month, I hit my first $500-day from my blog, and I explained the details of how that happened in this article.
 In summary, I make my money from creating and selling my own stuff and promoting and selling other people’s stuff.